Emergencies & After Hours

 The primary goal with the bystander intervention program is to encourage “noticing events” and to deliver the tools and strategies that support safe and effective intervention in those events.
 The overarching vision for the bystander intervention initiative at UMD is to actualize shared responsibility and individual action in challenging unjust and hurtful words, behaviors and attitudes; that action will in turn create a safe, positive and inclusive campus climate for all.
 The path to achieving the vision:

-- The bystander intervention TRAIN THE TRAINER WEBINAR will empower and equip a substantial number of UMD students, staff and faculty leaders across campus who participated in the webinar directly, to begin the momentum for intervention, and to cause a shift in positivity and inclusivity on campus.
+- The bystander intervention TRAIN THE TRAINER WEBINAR will empower and equip UMD students, staff and faculty leaders across campus who participated in the webinar directly, to begin the momentum for intervention, and to cause a shift in positivity and inclusivity on campus.
 By incorporating the StepUp!
 Program on campus, UMD is making a statement that it recognizes the importance of each individual being sensitive to and taking action on issues of equity, diversity and social justice.
 Bystanders have an important role to play in the learning and working climate at UMD.
 Leaders on campus have a responsibility to shape a positive environment for students and employees; what we say and do can shape this environment.

 - The TRAINERS will commit to at least one bystander intervention presentation, beginning in the fall of 2013.
 If each trainer presents to an average of 20 people each semester, in one year, we will have the potential to reach 1320 campus community members, or roughly 12% of the campus population.